ajcwebdev/dash-transcripts/markdown_files/2024-01-08-quarterly-report-q4-23.md

 coverImage: "https://i.ytimg.com/vi_webp/Z7knNJ8SIBw/maxresdefault.webp"
 ---

-Mikhail and Ryan from Dash Incubator discuss progress on various projects including Platform Explorer, Electrum Dash, and Local Money, as well as plans for Dash Platform contributions.
+Mikhail and Rion from Dash Incubator discuss progress on various projects including Platform Explorer, Electrum Dash, and Local Money, as well as plans for Dash Platform contributions.

 tl;dr: Mikhail shared updates on his work on the Platform Explorer, Electrum Dash, and other projects in Q4 2023.
-Ryan provided a financial summary of Incubator spending and outlined his plans to focus heavily on Dash Platform contributions and testing in Q1 2024.
+Rion provided a financial summary of Incubator spending and outlined his plans to focus heavily on Dash Platform contributions and testing in Q1 2024.
 Both strategists expressed optimism about the state of Dash Platform and the decreasing frequency and severity of bugs, while acknowledging the importance of continued testing and stabilization efforts.

 00:00 - Intro and Discussion on Fear as a Motivator The episode begins with a discussion on the role of fear as a motivator, drawing from pop culture and philosophical references.
 The hosts emphasize the importance of awareness and action over paralysis.